 The main ascent now begins, as you continue upwards by a stone wall.
 Once you reach a flat bit near the top, you can walk through a gap in the wall.
 You’re now directly above Walla Crag.
 The views from here are spectacular.
 Derwentwater is below, and the Lake District fells stretch into the distance across the lake.

-After a 400 m on the north side of the wall, you pass back through it to begin the descent.
+After 400 m on the north side of the wall, you pass back through it to begin the descent.
 We didn’t descend steeply here, but continued onwards, south, down a very clear track.
-We continued along, and gently down this track, before it started descending more steeply across the slope.
+We continued along, and gently down this track before it started descending more steeply across the slope.
 When still at 250 m, we cut southwest (right) off the track, onto a smaller path.
 This headed directly down through the bracken.

-We reached another path just before a stone wall, and turned north (right).
+We reached another path just before a stone wall and turned north (right).
 This path, which we followed for almost 1.5 km, parallels the edge of the lake below.
 Before the National Trust Great Wood car park, we turned west (left) to head towards the lake.
 There are quite a few paths here, it doesn’t matter which one you take, as long as it gets you to the shoreline.

 From this point, you follow the path along the shore, winding its way back to where you started.
 You walk through beautiful grassland at the edge of the lake, passing two islands nearby in Derwentwater.
 You can also see Walla Crag up above, away from the lake.
-A fancy restaurant, also selling light-bites and drinks, provides refreshments at the end.
+A fancy restaurant, also selling lite-bites and drinks, provides refreshments at the end.
 And if you’re brave, why not go for a swim!